Into the Blue (Kylie Minogue song): Music video

-Directed by Dawn Shadforth, the music video was filmed in London in January 2014.
-It was released on 3 February 2014.
-The video features French actor Clément Sibony as Minogue's love interest.
+Directed by frequent collaborator Dawn Shadforth, a music video for "Into the Blue" was filmed in London in January 2014.
+Co-starring French actor Clément Sibony as Minogue's love interest, it tells the "story of glimpses into the world of a man and woman, a lost weekend, scenes from a film where the context is not quite clear."
+Shadforth was "inspired stylistically by some early John Cassavetes films" and wanted to make "something with an improvisational style, a fluid camera, and with quite a pure and simple theme about love".
+He further elaborated on the video in an interview with Videostatic: "All our previous videos together had been performance led, and I had wanted, for ages, to do something with Kylie that was less about dancing and performance, more about acting and emotion.
+I wrote the treatment for "Into the Blue" this way and Kylie really responded".
+The visuals were shot on three cameras, including a Black and White Alexa, a colour Alexa and a 16mm Bolex second camera, by Richard Stewart and Mark Adcock.
+Saint Laurent dressed Minogue who was styled by Cathy Edwards with sunglasses by Bulgari.

-The music video was well-received from music critics and publications.
-Jason Lipshutz from Billboard labeled the video "dreamy" and said "Minogue's latest visual in unapologetically glamorous, with the pop star and her on-screen boyfriend mixing lavish party life with bedroom-bound alone time and technicolor with black-and-white.
+Released on 3 February 2014, the music video for "Into the Blue" was well-received from music critics and publications.
+Jason Lipshutz from Billboard labeled it "dreamy" and said that "Minogue's latest visual in unapologetically glamorous, with the pop star and her on-screen boyfriend mixing lavish party life with bedroom-bound alone time and technicolor with black-and-white.
 There is some drama that requires Minogue's beau to run after her down a deserted sidewalk, but more importantly, Minogue does a killer robot dance move at the 1:16 mark, which is not to be missed."
 A reviewer from the magazine OK!
-Magazine labeled the video "sexy" saying "Rolling around on a bed, 45-year-old Kylie sexily flaunts her enviable figure - including her tonned pins - and locks lips with the topless hunk in some rather racy scenes [...]"
+Magazine labeled the video "sexy" saying "Rolling around on a bed, 45-year-old Kylie sexily flaunts her enviable figure - including her toned pins - and locks lips with the topless hunk in some rather racy scenes [...]"